 The Red Store

 The Red Store at Lerryn is a prominent feature of the south bank of the river.
-It is a Community Interest Company (Red Store Lerryn, C.I.C.) with a Chairman, 9 Directors and a Membership of currently about 30.
+It is a Community Interest Company (Red Store Lerryn, C.I.C.) with a Chairman, 9 Directors and a Membership of currently 42.

 The ground floor is a gallery equipped for displays of arts and crafts as well as meetings or social functions, with catering and toilet facilities.
 It can be booked on a hourly, daily or weekly basis.